Our work

 Sharing approaches to providing effective library services including policies and procedures, facilities, staffing, reference services and social issues affecting libraries.

 NSLA runs webinars addressing some of the more practical ‘how-tos’ of collection practice and policy.
-Webinars are designed to enable all staff in NSLA libraries - and the Australasian GLAM sector - to benefit from shared expertise without having to be part of a formal network.
+Webinars are designed to enable all staff in NSLA libraries – and the Australasian GLAM sector – to benefit from shared expertise without having to be part of a formal network.
+Recordings of past webinars can be found in the Resources section of this website.